Dear Board of Directors:

 The Board of Governors of the Federal Reserve System (FRB) announced the exemption threshold for depository institutions required to report data under HMDA will increase to $34 million in assets effective January 1, 2005.

 The FRB annually adjusts the asset-size exemption threshold for depository institutions based on annual percentage changes in the consumer price index.
-A copy of the information is available on the FRB website at: http://www.federalreserve.gov/BoardDocs/Press/bcreg/2004/200412212/default.htm (opens new window)
+A copy of the information is available on the FRB website at: (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).)

 The following questions should be answered to determine if your credit union is required to collect HMDA data for the 2005 calendar year: